dimkr/tootik/FEDERATION.md

 ## Interaction Policies

 tootik doesn't support interaction policies.
-It marks all public posts with `"automaticApproval": ["https://www.w3.org/ns/activitystreams#Public"]` and allows quoting of all posts with this policy.
+It marks all public posts with `"automaticApproval": ["https://www.w3.org/ns/activitystreams#Public"]` and allows quoting of all public posts with this policy.

 ## Users